aslavinska/project4/README.md

     1. Verified that only commission request author can edit the request from, all fields can be modified.

  ## Bugs
+    - No known bugs

  ### Solved bugs
+    - When users were trying to register the page was returning error 500, that was fixed by adding ACCOUNT_EMAIL_VERIFICATION as none.

 ## Validator Testing